ad12/DOSMA/docs/source/guide_fitting.rst

 `scipy.optimize.curve_fit <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html>`_.

-To perform generic fitting to any array-like object using an arbitrary model function, we can use :func:`dosma.utils.fits.curve_fit`.
+To perform generic fitting to any array-like object using an arbitrary model function, we can use :func:`dosma.curve_fit`.
 For example, we can use this function to fit an array to a monoexponential model ``y = a * exp(b * x)`` using a maximum of 4 workers:

->>> from dosma.utils.fits import curve_fit, monoexponential
+>>> from dosma import curve_fit, monoexponential
 >>> curve_fit(monoexponential, x, y, num_workers=4)

 Quantitative fitting is quite common in medical image analysis.
 For example,